axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard.rst

 You can predefine dashboards id, title, permissions to access, and widgets inside each of them.

-Below is JSON example for configuration of dashboards.
+Below is a JSON example for the configuration of dashboards.

 .. code-block:: html